 Query sculpting is quite helpful.
-It helps you to apply right bids to shopping queries by using several campaigns, campaign priorities, and negative keywords to improve the performance.
-In query sculpting you’ll rank specific queries based on a list of criteria from brand name inclusion to traffic volume to likelihood of last click conversion rates.
+It helps you to apply the right bids to shopping queries by using several campaigns, campaign priorities, and negative keywords to improve performance.
+In query sculpting, you’ll rank specific queries based on a list of criteria from brand name inclusion to traffic volume to the likelihood of last-click conversion rates.

-The following are the advance strategies to optimize shopping campaigns:
+The following are the advanced strategies to optimize shopping campaigns:

 It is important that you should segment your products according to their type or category.
 Performance varies remarkably depending on the type of query.

-Let’s understand this with an example, if someone is searching for “Nike trainers”, you might want to bid more than if somebody was simply searching for “trainers”, because Nike trainers are generally more expensive a well-known brand, so shoppers are mostly likely to convert.
+Let’s understand this with an example, if someone is searching for “Nike trainers”, you might want to bid more than if somebody was simply searching for “trainers”, because Nike trainers are generally more expensive than a well-known brand, so shoppers are most likely to convert.